hight1337/React-projects/react-tours/README.md

-Click on this link to watch working app https://my-react-tours-app.netlify.app/
+Click on this link to view the app https://my-react-tours-app.netlify.app/